wh1le/better-web/README.md

 # Better Web

 > Currently in alpha.
-Code quality is not there because of ai and performance are not well optimized.
-MVP proved to be useful.
+Code quality is not there because of ai.
+Vibe coded MVP proved to be useful.
 I am working on full refactoring, MCP, and a better CLI in the dev branch.

 Terminal-first web research tool.
 Search the web, scrape pages, score content quality, filter out junk — get clean markdown ready for LLM consumption.